OneIdentity/safeguard-api-tutorial/spp1-introduction/README.md

 smart cards, and also 2FA via multiple mechanisms.

 Authenticating to use the Safeguard API is a two step process.
-The initial authentication is against the rSTS which results in an rSTS token (JWT).
-This rSTS token is then exchanged for a Safeguard API token.
+The initial authentication is against the rSTS which results in an rSTS token (JSON Web Token or JWT).
+This rSTS token is then exchanged for a SPP API token to access SPP.

 ![SPP Auth Process](img/spp-auth-process.png)

-rSTS authentication uses OAuth 2.0.
+Administrators do not have to be experts in rSTS.
+SPP rSTS authentication uses OAuth 2.0.
 Our rSTS supports several different grant types. **Authorization code grant** is used by the SPP desktop UI, the `-Gui` parameter in safeguard-ps, and SafeguardDotNet.GuiLogin. **Implicit grant** is used by the SPP web UI. **Resource owners grant** is used by most of our open source projects such as safeguard-ps, safeguard-bash, SafeguardJava, and SafeguardDotNet.

-rSTS tokens and Safeguard API tokens are JWT bearer tokens.
-These tokens are embedded in the HTTP Authorization header of the HTTP requests that are sent to the Safeguard API.
+rSTS tokens and SPP API tokens are JWT bearer tokens.
+These tokens are embedded in the HTTP Authorization header of the HTTP requests that are sent to the SPP API.

 ```
 Authorization: Bearer <token>